mhavey/marklogic/uml2es/docs/profile.md

 - iri - An unquoted string designating a semantic IRI whose value is fixed at design time.
 You can write it in two forms: fully-qualified IRI (http://xmlns.com/foaf/0.1/Person) or prefixed IRI (foaf:Person).
 If your prefix is not well-known, you should declare it using the semPrefixes stereotype.
 For a list of well-known prefixes, refer to <http://docs.marklogic.com/sem.prefixes>.
 - istring - An IRI or a string.
 If it is unquoted, it is considered an IRI and must follow the Musical iri type syntax.
 If it is quoted, it is considered a string; the transform will remove the outer quotes.
 - xstring: A static or dynamic string.
 Accepted forms:
-	- @attribute(A) - The value of attribute A from the same class.
+	- $attribute(A) - The value of attribute A from the same class.
-	- @xqy(xquery code) - The value resulting from execution of the code.
+	- $xqy(xquery code) - The value resulting from execution of the code.
-	- @sjs(server-side javascript code) - The value resulting from execution of the code.
+	- $sjs(server-side javascript code) - The value resulting from execution of the code.
 	- any unquoted string - resulting in a string
 	- any quoted string - resulting in a string with the outer quotes preserved
 - xiany - A static or dynamic IRI, string, integer, or boolean.
 Accepted forms:
-	- @attribute(A) - The value of attribute A from the same class.
+	- $attribute(A) - The value of attribute A from the same class.
-	- @xqy(xquery code) - The value resulting from execution of the code.
+	- $xqy(xquery code) - The value resulting from execution of the code.
-	- @sjs(server-side javascript code) - The value resulting from execution of the code.
+	- $sjs(server-side javascript code) - The value resulting from execution of the code.
-	- @iri - The IRI of the instance
+	- $iri - The IRI of the instance
-	- @iri(I) - A fixed IRI in fully-qualified or prefixed form
+	- $iri(I) - A fixed IRI in fully-qualified or prefixed form
 	- unquoted string that converts to an integer - integer
 	- unquoted string that converts to a boolean - boolean
 	- unquoted string that converts to a real - real